Mizu Yokan vs. Neri Yokan: Wagashi Jelly Sweets

 Mizu Yokan is similar to Neri Yokan, but they differ in some respects.
 So today, for comparison, I bought both sweets at my go-to convenience store (7-Eleven).

-Since Mizu Youkan and Neri Youkan are representatives of traditional Japanese confections “Wagashi (和菓子)“, if you have never heard of them before, please check out the difference that I actually compared.
+Since Mizu Yokan and Neri Yokan are representatives of Wagashi, if you have never tried them before, please read on and find out the difference.

-On the other hand, this Neri Youkan is made with sugar, Azuki red bean paste, and Kanten agar.
+On the other hand, the Neri Yokan consists of sugar, Azuki red bean paste, and Kanten.

-Actually, Mizu Youkan and Neri Youkan can be made basically with the same ingredients, sugar, Azuki red bean paste, and Kanten agar.
+Actually, you can make Mizu Yokan and Neri Yokan with the same ingredients; sugar, Azuki red bean paste, and Kanten.

-Both Mizu Youkan and Neri Youkan have a gentle sweetness that comes from a right amount of sugar, but Mizu Youkan is much fresher.
+Both treats have a gentle sweetness characteristic of Anko, but Mizu Yokan is much fresher.